 A fixed number of nodes are preallocated for a tree, and a variant of the LRU replacement policy is used for managing leaf nodes.
 If the number of nodes is 256, the tree has 128 leaf nodes since (N-1) internal nodes are needed for N leaf nodes.
 The LRU is selected because it is simple, cheap and well-understood.
-The precision could be further improved by using an elaborate algorithm such as the frequency-based replacement [22] but there is a tradeoff between the precision and the efficiency.
-As already mentioned, the precision is not so important in our scheme and it is evaluated in Section 5.
+The precision could be further improved by using an elaborate algorithm such as the frequency-based replacement [16] but there is a tradeoff between the precision and the efficiency.
+As already mentioned, the precision is not so important in our scheme.